AbbyKloss/BeeBot/README.md

 - figure out tweepy so i can add out of touch thursdays to this
 - maybe move all the optin/optout files to a different folder
 - test webhooks
+- need to rewrite <notcat to use requests, should be simple